 What if there was a way to combine the silky glide of surfing with the speed and exhilaration of outdoor motorsports?
-Enter Radinn’s line of electric surfboards.
+Enter Radinn’s line of electric surfboards for summer.

 These sleek machines have a lot going for them.
 Firstly, they are electrically powered by a water jet engine, which means you can achieve maximum stoke with no fumes or flow-shattering engine noise.
 Secondly, wireless updates and smartphone connectivity ensure that user experience will improve as time goes on (think a Tesla, but way cooler).
 Third, Radinn’s system is modular, meaning it’s easy to configure a custom board for your intended use.